- How to Fill in Your Visit Japan Web Arrival Documents for Japan - 18 March 2026

 Rooms & More: Located on the waterfront at Odaiba, this is surrounded by fun things to do – and, easy transport into the city.

 The basic rooms only sleep two, but they do offer connecting rooms if you need more space.
-If you do all want to be in one room, then you’ll be looking at the Suite category which sleeps up to four.
+If you all want to be in one room, then you’ll be looking at the Suite category, which sleeps up to four.

 There’s an indoor pool and rooftop whirlpools to relax in when you’re not sightseeing or at Disney

-There are a few other hotels close to Disney that offer shuttle buses that go to Maihama Station.
-However, we’re just going to highlight one of these as it really is an ‘only in Japan’ type experience and kids will absolutely love it.
+There are a few other hotels close to Disney that offer shuttle buses that go to the parks or nearby.
+I’m going to highlight two of these – one as it really is an ‘only in Japan’ type experience, and kids will absolutely love it and the other, one of the hotels I have stayed in on my visits to the park.

 Hen na Hotel Maihama Tokyo Bay